Basic Google Penalty Checker Plan

 - Personal Support

-- Built for agencies
+- Built for agencies and individual businesses

 The exact formula used for the penalty checker tool is proprietary.
 What we will say is that we utilize our math Ph.D’s and our servers running a statistical analysis program to quickly isolate which updates have the most statistically significant impact on your website.